 The commission overall represents a diverse mix of racial and ethnic backgrounds, young adults and their elders, and residents of parishes in both Philadelphia and its suburbs.

 The members include: James Andrews, director of the archdiocesan Office for Black Catholics and a member of St. Martin de Porres Parish in North Philadelphia; Rebecca Cherico of St. Helena Parish in Blue Bell; Velma Clark of Our Lady of Charity Parish in Brookhaven; Honorable Lucretia Clemons, a judge of the Philadelphia Court of Common Pleas and a member of St. Raymond of Peñafort Parish in Philadelphia; Father Keith Chylinski, a professor at St. Charles Borromeo Seminary in Wynnewood; Gerald T. Davis of St. Isaac Jogues Parish in Wayne; Sister Jocelyn Edathil, SIC, of St. Jude Syro-Malankara Catholic Church in Philadelphia; Udochi Ekwerike of St. Cyprian Parish in Philadelphia; Jose Figueroa of St. Martin of Tours Parish in Philadelphia and a retired Philadelphia police officer; Alana Lee of St. Thomas Aquinas Parish in Philadelphia; Angela Lewis of St. Eleanor Parish in Collegeville; Grace Maguire of St. Katharine of Siena Parish in Wayne; Marcelle McGuirk of the Cathedral Basilica of SS.
-Peter and Paul Parish in Philadelphia; Patrick McKenzie of St. Paul Parish in Philadelphia; and Lorenzo Umstead of St. Ignatius of Loyola Parish in Philadelphia.
+Peter and Paul Parish in Philadelphia; Patrick McKenzie of St. Paul Parish in Philadelphia; Lorenzo Umstead of St. Ignatius of Loyola Parish in Philadelphia; and David Nguyen of St. Helena Parish, Philadelphia.

 “The purpose of the commission,” Bishop McIntyre said, “is to look at the sin of racism in the light of the Gospel of our Catholic faith, and then see where we’ve succeeded in addressing it and moved forward, and where we haven’t, and where we need to move forward.”